 Your classroom situation will be, to a great extent, exactly as you lead it to be.
-If you are quiet in manner, firm and fair, friendly and professional you'll find that your classes will readily adapt to your own mannerism.
+If you are quiet in manner, firm and fair, friendly and professional, you will find that your classes will readily adapt to your own mannerism.
 Never use sarcasm.
 Refer discipline cases that you cannot handle to the office.
 If you anticipate a serious problem, talk it over with the Principal.
 Classroom discipline is the teacher's responsibility and becomes the responsibility of the administration only when the teacher seeks this help to maintain good classroom control.
 The following suggestions are intended to assist in maintaining effective group discipline.

-- Begin your class with the bell.
-If you expect your class to be Prompt and business like, you must set the tone.
-Be in your room- not down the hall. - There is no substitute for good lesson planning.
+- 1. Begin your class with the bell.
+If you expect your class to be prompt and business like, you must set the tone.
+Be in your room- not down the hall. - 2.
+There is no substitute for good lesson planning.
 Any group can sense when the teacher is groping for what to do next.
-Students know when a teacher dwells too long on the same area. - Start the year with definite imposed controls.
+Students know when a teacher dwells too long on the same area. - 3.
+Start the year with definite imposed controls.
 These may be relaxed gradually as the class exhibits the necessary responsibility.
-Remember, it is easier to lighten up as the year goes on than to get tougher. - Never give additional homework as punishment.
+Remember, it is easier to lighten up as the year goes on than to get tougher.
+When you feel there may be a need for support from the administration, do not hesitate to ask. - 4.
+Never give additional homework as punishment.
 Discipline problems often arise among the slow and unmotivated.
 It is sometimes better to deprive the offending student of privileges. - 5.
-Insist on the general rule of only one voice at a time in your classroom. - 6.
-In general, avoid predicting or threatening specific punishment unless you are prepared to carry it out. - 7.
-Be just as quick to praise as you are to fault. - 8.
-Do not punish the whole group because of the actions of one or two students.
+Insist on the general rule of only one voice at a time in your classroom.

+- 6. In general, avoid predicting or threatening specific punishment unless you are prepared to carry it out. - 7.
+Be just as quick to praise as you are to fault. - Do not punish the whole group because of the actions of one or two students.
 This is unfair to the innocent. - 9.
 Do not try to be "one of the guys".
 Be friendly, always; but there is a vital difference between friendliness and familiarity.
 You can think as a student and understand students without being one of them. - 10.
 MAKE IT A POINT TO ASSOCIATE WITH YOUR PUPILS IN SCHOOL ACTIVITIES outside the classroom.
-Pleasant associations in which the pupils can view you as someone other than the classroom teacher who assigns them so much homework can aid teacher-pupil rapport. - 12.
-What ever your individual room standards are, make sure that they are reasonable, kept to a minimum, well understood by the class and consistently enforced. - 13.
+Pleasant associations in which the pupils can view you as someone other than the classroom teacher who assigns them so much homework can aid teacher-pupil rapport. - 11.
+Whatever your individual room standards are, make sure that they are reasonable, kept to a minimum, well understood by the class and consistently enforced. - 12.
 Understand student's fads and don't belittle these.
 Let the administration decide which fads are not acceptable.
-However, once the school policy has been established, it is your responsibility to enforce it. - 14.
+However, once the school policy has been established, it is your responsibility to enforce it. - 13.
 Do not argue with your class.
-If you are enforcing a school rule you are right and there is no need for argument. - 15.
+If you are enforcing a school rule, you are right, and there is no need for argument. - 14.
 Reject undesirable behavior but never reject a class or student.
 The distinction is important.
 If the group thinks that you do not like them as people, you are in for trouble.
-Most pupils need security in knowing that you still have confidence in them. - 16.
-Show a sense of humor without being a comedian. - 17.
-When in error, do not hesitate to apologize. - 18.
-When you feel there may be a need for support from the administration, don't hesitate to notify them beforehand.
+Most pupils need security in knowing that you still have confidence in them. - 15.
+Show a sense of humor without being a comedian. - 16.
+When in error, do not hesitate to apologize.